-OSMRC monitors the campus climate for patterns and take action to address a possible hostile environment.
+OSMRC monitors the campus climate for patterns and takes action to address a possible hostile environment.
 OSMRC is not a confidential office; we have a responsibility to balance the needs of the survivor with the need for campus safety.
 If we receive information that indicates there might be a threat to campus safety, we may be required to take action.
 We work closely with confidential resources to ensure reporting parties can make informed decisions about possible implications of reporting.

 Academic of Administrative Officers (A/AOs)

 Title IX requires that universities identify responsible employees who are required to report disclosures of sexual misconduct, dating/domestic violence, and stalking.
 At The University of Iowa, employees in positions designated as Academic or Administrative Officers (A/AOs) are responsible employees under Title IX.